SHUR1K-N/Project-Pwnag0dchi/README.md

 3. Look for `ui.fps`, and change the value to `1` or `2`
 4. Scroll to the top, hit "Save and restart"
 5. Screen should work relatively much better now

+## I don't like the dark mode UI, how do I make the UI white like default?
+1. Connect Pwnagotchi (data port, not power)
+2. Web UI > Plugins > web-cfg
+3. Look for `ui.invert`, and change the value to `True`
+4. Scroll to the top, hit "Save and restart"